 Recall that $E_1^{0,0} \cong (E_{\cC})_*^{G_{24}}$ and $E_1^{p,0} \cong (E_{\cC})_*^{C_6}$ for $p=1$ and $p=2$.
 Since there is an inclusion

 there is an action of $ (E_{\cC})_*^{G_{24}}$ on $E_1^{p,0}$ for $0 \leq p \leq 2$.
-Therefore, it will make sense to talk about the image of $\Delta$ defined in \myref{TBG24} in $E_1^{p,0}$.
+Therefore, it will make sense to talk about the image of $\Delta$ defined in \fullref{TBG24} in $E_1^{p,0}$.
 To avoid ambiguity, we will use the convention

 in the statement of the results.
 However, in the proofs, we will assume that the context is sufficient to determine which elements are meant.
-Similarly, $v_2 \in (E_{\cC})_*^{C_6}$.
-To distinguish between $E_1^{1,0}$ and $E_1^{2,0}$, we let
+Similarly, for $v_2$ in $(E_{\cC})_*^{C_6}$, to distinguish between $E_1^{1,0}$ and $E_1^{2,0}$, we let